keml-group/keml/README.md

 It combines two well-known modelling techniques, that is sequence diagrams for the **message part** and argumentation graphs for the **knowledge part**.
 Both techniques have been adapted to fit the specific needs of KEML.

-An in depth introduction of KEML is linked in the [group description](https://gitlab.uni-koblenz.de/keml).
+An in depth introduction of KEML is available in the [group description](https://gitlab.uni-koblenz.de/keml).

 ## Requirements